Fisheries and Wildlife (FW)

 Available via Ecampus

-Where does seafood come from, and how does seafood arrive on a plate?
-How productive are the world’s oceans, and can the oceans continue to produce enough to feed (and employ) the masses?
-How do different cultures, ethnicities, and regions of the world rely upon food from the sea for daily meals?
-Food from the Sea is an exploration of the cultural, societal, economic, practical, and environmental features of the protein that feeds billions.
+Explores where seafood comes from, and how it gets to the plate.
+Investigates how productive the world’s oceans are, and whether they can continue to feed (and employ) the masses.
+Discusses how different cultures, ethnicities, and regions of the world rely upon food from the sea for their daily meals and the importance of seafood to the world's total global protein consumption.
+Explores the cultural, societal, economic, practical, and environmental features of the protein that feeds billions.

-Attributes: CSGI – Bacc Core, Synthesis, Contemporary Global Issues; HNRS – Honors Course Designator
+Attributes: CSGI – Bacc Core, Synthesis, Contemporary Global Issues; CSSS – Core Ed - Seeking Solutions; HNRS – Honors Course Designator

 Equivalent to: FW 324